Cars

 photo]

-Mitchell has a burst back tyre, a burst front tyre, and
+Les Mitchell 238 has a burst tyres front and back, and

-a caved-in bumper the oxy-acetylene is flaring, the guys are
+a caved-in bumper — but the oxy-acetylene is flaring, the guys are

-busy, he'll be back in combat in no time.
+busy, and Les will be back in combat in no time.
 [Photo

 Young took one look at the second photo and said stock-car racers